 You finally land the job you have long coveted.
 But many of your colleagues dislike you, and the task you have been given may be undoable.
-That’s the situation that Winston Churchill found himself in seventy-three years ago today.
-He responded with a speech that is regarded as one of the greatest ever delivered in the English language—and one that helped rally his country at one of its darkest moments.
+That’s the situation that Winston Churchill found himself in on May 13, 1940.
+He responded with what is regarded as one of the greatest speeches ever delivered in the English language—and one that helped rally Great Britain at one of its darkest moments.

 Churchill was offered the prime ministership on May 10, 1940.
 His predecessor, Neville Chamberlain, had resigned after it became clear that he had lost the confidence of his fellow Conservative Party members.
 Chamberlain had championed the appeasement policy that was supposed to preserve peace in Europe.
 It had the opposite effect, emboldening rather than satisfying Adolf Hitler.

 Churchill had been a biting critic of Chamberlain’s appeasement policy, even though he too was a Conservative.
 Churchill’s unrelenting criticism had angered many of his fellow Tories.
 They were not celebrating his elevation to prime minister; some privately expected (and perhaps hoped) to see him fail.